 4. How to begin creating an effective Daily Management System

 5. And the role DMS plays in business performance improvement

 The uninterrupted viewing time for this course is 1 hour and 13 minutes.

 Licenses are valid for one learner only and are not transferable.

 What You'll Earn

-When you pass the final exam with a score of 70% or higher, you’ll receive a signed and dated course completion certificate and earn an Achievement Badge.
+Learners who pass the final exam with a score of 70% or higher receive a signed, dated, and numbered course completion certificate and Achievement Badge.

-TKMG Academy Achievement Badges are digital credentials, which verify your continued commitment to learning and development.
-Learners can share them on LinkedIn and other social sites, and add them to resumes and email signatures, validating their commitment to continuous improvement and growth.
+TKMG Academy Achievement Badges include digital credentials—issued by Credly—which verify accomplishment.
+Learners can easily share their badges on LinkedIn and other social sites—and with employers and professional associations—to demonstrate their commitment to continuous learning and growth.

 - Lesson 1 – What is Daily Management

 - Lesson 2 – Redefining Management